Medications for Asthma in Children

 Asthma is a breathing disorder that can be life threatening without proper treatment.
 Inflammation in the airways causes a hypersensitivity response: certain triggers, such as pollen or cigarette smoke, cause airways to narrow and become blocked with mucus.
 But medications can control symptoms and prevent long-term breathing problems by stopping the inflammatory process.
 Some children eventually outgrow asthma after a period of treatment.

-At Hassenfeld Children's Hospital of New York at NYU Langone, pulmonologists, doctors who specialize in breathing problems in children, develop a personalized medication plan for each child, depending on the severity of his or her asthma symptoms.
+At Hassenfeld Children’s Hospital at NYU Langone, pulmonologists, doctors who specialize in breathing problems in children, develop a personalized medication plan for each child, depending on the severity of his or her asthma symptoms.

 A mainstay of treatment for children with mild to moderate asthma symptoms, inhaled corticosteroids reduce inflammation in the airways and prevent asthma symptoms, such as wheezing and difficulty breathing.